-It won’t be far fetched to say that we are heading towards a mass migration to low-code as we witness companies in the sector raising at least $500 million in 2020.
+It won’t be far-fetched to say that we are heading towards a mass migration to low-code as we witness companies in the sector raising at least $500 million in 2020.
 The year has brought on many unthought-of events for business and the no-code/low-code world is no exception.

 The global low-code development platform market size is expected to hit as high as $45.5 billion by 2025 from $13.2 billion this year and it is clear why.
-The ‘lego-like’ building approach is becoming an extraordinarily disruptive chapter in the enterprise digital transformation story, leading to extensive funding and entry of big tech in the no-code domain.
+The ‘lego-like building approach is becoming an extraordinarily disruptive chapter in the enterprise digital transformation story, leading to extensive funding and entry of big tech in the no-code domain.

 The facts make it clear that investors’ interests in low-code and no-code are rising and the road to modern application delivery and agile teams is with no-code development.
 Investment houses are viewing the no-code movement as an opportunistic and interesting theme and have founded interesting founders and platforms (from niche to more general ones) to invest in.

-Broadly speaking, low-code and no-code platforms are tools that allow non-professional developers and professional developers alike to employ little (low-code) to no code to build applications, websites, or workflow automations.
+Broadly speaking, low-code and no-code platforms are tools that allow non-professional developers and professional developers alike to employ little (low-code) to no code to build applications, websites, or workflow automation.
 Low-code/no-code platforms typically feature drag and drop and point and click interfaces to build solutions visually, in shorter spans of time as compared to traditional coding.

-The time it takes to build customized automation tools for business without code has made CIOs jobs easier by churning out tools faster and with more precision.
+The time it takes to build customized automation tools for businesses without code has made CIO jobs easier by churning out tools faster and with more precision.
 By empowering business users to integrate with their commonly used tools – Salesforce, Oracle, SAP, and the likes, it is interesting to note that these platforms are helping customers modernize a lot of manual and administrative tasks that were still very dependent on large, complex and difficult to modify legacy systems.
-Large government bodies, large ITeS firms, restaurantes – No-code technology has successfully enabled customers from various domains to reimagine the way enterprise software is created.
+Large government bodies, large ITeS firms, restaurants – No-code technology has successfully enabled customers from various domains to reimagine the way enterprise software is created.

 Microsoft expects 500 million new apps to be built in the next five years, with 450 million of those being built using a low-code tool.